Bio-based industries offer hundreds of renewable alternatives

 Bio-based industry offers endless opportunities but also requires increased investments from the industry sector.
 The ongoing technological development will further enable many ground-breaking bio-based products originating from residues and side streams.
 These products will have all the properties we now look for in fossil-based materials, without the carbon footprint.
 Digitalisation is a key enabler also for this industry.
 The whole value chain, from raw material to end-user markets, will be digitalised and all levels of digitalisation need to be integrated in one common platform including all data sources from engineering technical data to operational data and information technology data.

-With traditional industry boundaries blurring, new ways are being created to harvest synergies and challenge the status quo.
-With 16,000 engineers and advisors within infrastructure, industry and energy, AFRY offers a broad and deep portfolio across industries and geographies that we can transfer knowledge from.
+With traditional industry boundaries blurring, new ways and partnerships are being created to harvest synergies and challenge the status quo.
+With 17,000 engineers and advisors within infrastructure, industry and energy, AFRY offers a broad and deep portfolio across industries and geographies that we can transfer knowledge from.

 Our track record of biorefining consulting and engineering assignments spans over 6 decades and we have a unique competence and position in this industry.
 We help clients to capture the bio-based industry potential from their initial business idea to engineering and project implementation services through to operations support.